Arm-Locking Frequency Noise Suppression for Astronomical Middle-Frequency Interferometric Gravitational Wave Observatory: Discussion

 \section{Discussion}

 In this paper, we study the arm locking technique applied to mid-frequency gravitational wave detection.
+More specifically, we consider the Astrodynamical Middle-frequency Interferometric Gravitational wave Observatory (AMIGO) as a prototype to demonstrate the efficiency of the arm locking technique in laser noise suppression.

 For AMIGO, the first-generation TDI requirement is already satisfied by more than two orders of magnitude.
-For the original Michelson topology (zeroth generation) TDIs, there is still a gap of around six orders of magnitude.
+For the original Michelson topology (the zeroth-generation) TDIs, there is still a gap of around six orders of magnitude.
 We look for arm locking to come to the rescue or partial rescue.
 To find the efficiency of the arm locking technique, we have analyzed the suppression of various noises in the frequency domain.
 In both cases, with various concrete configurations, we have seen that the arm locking can suppress the laser frequency noise by about three orders of magnitudes.
 This way, the gap can be bridged by three orders of magnitude.
 If the thrust-acceleration method is used for minimizing the inequality of the arm lengths, the requirement on the thrust and inertia sensor/accelerometer is relaxed quite a bit \cite{Ni:2019nau}.
 We have considered the frequency pulling caused by the Doppler noise.
 By optimizing the parameters, we can reduce the transient time to $\sim$ 0.5 days for AMIGO and $\sim$ 1.0 day for AMIGO-5, demonstrating the practical feasibility of using arm locking to reduce laser-frequency noise for mid-frequency gravitational wave detection.

+Although the arm locking technique has been studied in the previous literature (e.g. for LISA), for the first time we apply it to the mid-frequency range, which has not been explored before.
+Meanwhile, we gain some new insights of this technique.
+For example, we found that the parameters of the controllers can be optimized to minimize the Doppler frequency pulling time.